Alfred Hoare Powell

 Alfred Hoare Powell (1865–1960) was an English Arts and Crafts architect, and designer and painter of pottery.

-Career
+Early life, education, and career

-Alfred Powell was born in Reading, Berkshire, on 14 April 1865, the son of Thomas Edward Powell by Emma Corrie.
+Alfred Powell was born in Reading, Berkshire, on 14 April 1865, the son of Thomas Edward Powell and Emma Corrie.

-He was the architectural pupil of John Dando Sedding, working in the 'crafted Gothic' tradition inspired by John Ruskin.
-His wife, Ada Louise Powell, née Lessore (1882-1956), was the daughter of an artist, and studied embroidery, calligraphy and illuminating.
-Together Alfred and Louise Powell became celebrated as pottery designers for Wedgwoods.
-They hand-painted many thousands of pieces themselves and trained "paintresses" for Wedgwood.
+Powell was the architectural pupil of John Dando Sedding, working in the "crafted Gothic" tradition inspired by the art critic and philosopher John Ruskin.

+He was briefly engaged to diarist Olive Garnett in 1897.
+Powell married Ada Louise Powell, née Lessore (1882–1956); the daughter of an artist, she had studied embroidery, calligraphy and illuminating.

+Alfred and Louise Powell became celebrated as pottery designers for Wedgwood.
+They hand-painted many thousands of pieces and trained "paintresses" for Wedgwood.
 They collaborated on the revitalisation of the arts and crafts, rejecting industrialisation and designing furniture decoration, embroidery and ceramics, and encouraging a communitarian spirit in the South Cotswolds.